Monika-81/wanderlust-p5/README.md

 <br>

 #### **Search Function**
 A search bar function is displayed in the navbar when the user visits the "Home", "Feed" or "Liked page", giving the site user the option to search the posts of current site page.
 The user does not need to be verified to search through the posts.
 The search renders posts with the searched value in the post title, subtitle, content or username.
-If the input dosent render a finding, the user gets feedback directly.
+If the input doesn't render a finding, the user gets feedback directly.

 (**User Story 8**)
 <details>